OguzKaanImamoglu/hospital-system/readme.md

 # Hospital Management System

 This project is a simple hospital management system implemented using Spring Boot with Hibernate and JPA, utilizing gRPC for communication.
-It allows for the storage and retrieval of information about patient treatments.
+It allows for the storage and retrieval of information about patients.

 ## Features